ujanssen/claudia/README.md

-claudia
+Claudia
 =======

-A set of mostly harmless vagrant files
+A set of mostly harmless vagrant files.